Linus4/eldritchinstinct/main.typ

   [*3*], [Freeze], [*6*], [Hide], [*9*], [Faint], [*12*], [Surrender]
 )

 After you’ve had a chance to calm down, make a WIL save.
-On a success, draw a _square_ around an Insight pip starting at the 4 o'clock position going clockwise as your resolve is Hardened. // TODO
+On a success, draw a permanent _square_ around an Insight pip starting at the 4 o'clock position going clockwise as your resolve is Hardened.

-On a fail, _fill in_ an Insight pip starting at the 12 o'clock position going counter-clockwise as your resolve is Broken. // TODO
+On a fail, _fill in_ an Insight pip starting at the 12 o'clock position going counter-clockwise as your resolve is Broken.

 #pagebreak()